johanneswiesel/Stats-for-superhedging/README.md

 ## Running the programs

-* Each script contains the implementation of one estimator
+* Each script contains the implementation of one estimator.
-* The folders contain the code for plots in the paper
+* The folders contain the code for plots in the paper.

 ## License